 PFAS are a family of man-made compounds that do not naturally occur in the environment.
-They have a large number of industrial uses and are found in many commercial products because of their properties to resist heat, oil, grease and water.
+They have a large number of industrial uses and are found in many commercial products because of their properties to resist heat, oil, grease, and water.
 Once released to the environment, PFAS are persistent and do not readily biodegrade or break down.
-New Hampshire and several other northeast states are dealing with several sites where there have been widespread PFAS impacts to drinking water supplies.